hypersoft/opkit/C/parameters.md

 Simply call the application and it will parse the first parameter given along with any data that has been assigned to it.
-If the first parameter is a compound switch, it will iterate through each switch in the set and report what was parsed on the standard error handle.
+If the first parameter is a compound switch, it will iterate through each switch in the set and report what was parsed.

 #### API Terminology